Blatko1/wgpu-text/README.md

 ## **Future**

 * wgpu stuff: maybe change to StagingBelt instead of Queue
-* mip-maping example if possible
+* mip-mapping example if possible

 ## **Contributing**